design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/02_make.md

 ## Extrude
 * **Description:** Extrudes geometry by distance (in default direction = z-axis) or by vector.
-- Extrusion of location produces a line;
+- Extrusion of a position, vertex, or point produces polylines;
-- Extrusion of line produces a polygon;
+- Extrusion of edge, wire, or polyline produces polygons;
-- Extrusion of surface produces a list of surfaces.
+- Extrusion of face or polygon produces polygons, also capped at the top.
 * **Parameters:**
   * *entities:* Vertex, edge, wire, face, position, point, polyline, polygon, collection.
   * *distance:* Number or vector.
 If number, assumed to be [0,0,value] (i.e. extrusion distance in z-direction).